 When you register a domain, you must provide and maintain up-to-date contact information for the public Whois database.
 The Whois database is considered the official record of registration for your domain, and the administrative contact information cited in Whois is used for all communications regarding your domain name.
 This is a must and required by ICANN and helps to regulate domain registration and ownership.

 Make sure that the information you enter for any and all of the contact types is true and accurate to the best of your knowledge.
-Knowingly entering false information for any contact may be cause to revoke your domain registration
+Knowingly entering false information for any contact may be caused to revoke your domain registration.

 If you don’t register Privacy on your domain.
 Your information will be visible when someone looks up your website with Whois.

 Whois is a service that provides basic information about a registered domain, such as domain owner contact information, domain availability status, and the company with which the domain is registered (also called the Registrar).
 Whois also provides the registration and expiration dates of a domain as well as the nameservers the domain is using.
 ICANN regulations require all domain Registrants to keep their contact details valid and up-to-date to help prevent fraud and identity theft.
 You can find more information about Whois on this page.

 Domain Privacy is a Whois protection service provided by the Withheld for Privacy company.
 It prevents people from seeing your name, address, phone number, and email when they do a Whois search on your domain.
 It puts its address information to the public Whois instead of yours to protect you from potential spam and even identity theft.

 If someone were to look up your domain name, they will see anonymous domain registration information just like in the example below